mlflow/recipes-regression-template/README.md

 The train step is configured by the `steps.train` section in [`recipe.yaml`](https://github.com/mlflow/recipes-regression-template/blob/main/recipe.yaml):

-If using AutoML to train, specify
+If using AutoML to train, specify:
 ```
 using: automl/flaml
 ```

-If using the user-defined estimator function to train, specify
+Otherwise, if using a user-defined estimator function to train, specify:
 ```
 estimator_method: estimator_spec
 ```